-- If you’ve had a card for a really long time it might make sense to downgrade it rather than canceling it, since average age of accounts is an important factor in your credit score, and you can preserve that history by downgrading rather than canceling a card.
+- If you’ve had a card for a really long time it might make sense to downgrade it rather than canceling it, since average age of accounts is an important factor in your credit score, and you can preserve that history by downgrading rather than canceling a card

-- If there’s a card you can downgrade to that offers you actual perks you’d get value out of, it could make sense to downgrade to it.
-However, you’re best off doing this when you don’t think it’s worth applying for the card directly, either because you’re not eligible for the card, because you don’t think it’s worth the inquiry, etc.
+- If there’s a card you can downgrade to that offers you actual perks you’d get value out of, it could make sense to downgrade to it; however, you’re best off doing this when you don’t think it’s worth applying for the card directly, either because you’re not eligible for the card, because you don’t think it’s worth the inquiry, etc.

-- If you’re still fairly new to credit cards and have a limited credit history, it could be worth trying to preserve your available credit, etc., for a while, and therefore might be worth holding onto a no annual fee card.
+- If you’re still fairly new to credit cards and have a limited credit history, it could be worth trying to preserve your available credit, etc., for a while, and therefore might be worth holding onto a no annual fee card

 If you’ve had a credit card for a long time it could make sense to downgrade it rather than canceling it, so you can maintain the credit history.
-But beyond that, it can also help you maximize your rewards by product changing to cards that add value to your portfolio, but that you may not otherwise apply for directly.
+But beyond that, it can also help you maximize your rewards by product-changing to cards that add value to your portfolio, but that you may not otherwise apply for directly.